 If there's only one Mario LEGO set you go for, this should be it.
 You get to build this classic NES console complete with a controller, TV, and cartridge.
 There's even a crank on the side of the TV that makes Mario move along a changing background.
 It's a challenging build, but one that you can really show off.
 It takes Mario LEGO sets to a new level and is the ultimate collector's set.

 In order to really enjoy most Mario LEGO sets, you need either Mario or Luigi.
 However, they only come in the starter courses.
 The Mario one also features Bowser Jr., a Goomba, a flagpole, platforms, and more.
 Mario has a little computer inside and screens on his eyes and chest that react to the thing he hovers over.
 For instance, a coin might appear on his chest after scanning him over the Question Block.
+You can send him on adventures befitting the best Mario games.

-IF you're eying those Luigi's Mansion sets, you're going to need to get the Luigi Starter Course.
+If you're eying those Luigi's Mansion sets, you're going to need to get the Luigi Starter Course.
 This gives you the scared plumber along with a pink Yoshi, enemy Boom Boom, a Bone Goomba, and more.
 Luigi also has a tiny computer inside along with a screen on his chest and eyes, and he can react depending on the enemies and locations he placed over.
 That way, you can see him get really scared or excited depending on what he's doing.

 This is one of the most elaborate and creative Mario LEGO sets out there.
 It takes inspiration from multiple Super Mario 64 locations including Peach's Castle.
 Several small figures are included like Bowser, Peach, and Mario.
 You can even use the large Mario figure (sold separately) to interact with this set and collect Stars.